keptn/keptn.github.io/CONTRIBUTING.md

     git clone git@github.com:<UserName>/keptn.github.io.git
     ```
 	Where <*UserName*> is your github username.
 The keptn.github.io directory is now available in the local directory.

+4. Remember to sync your fork with the master branch regularly.
+To do this:

+   - Go to the github page for your fork;
+if you need a link, go to the github page for the repository
+and click the **Fork** button;
+it will display the link to your clone.
+   - Use the **Fetch upstream** dropdown menu
+to determine if your fork is current.
+   - If your fork is not current,
+use the **Fetch and merge** button to sync it.

 ## Install Hugo to build the docs locally